-A bond that is issued to raise capital for the development of environmentally friendly projects or assets.

-Greenhouse gas emissions (GHG)

-The main GHGs in the Earth's atmosphere are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and ozone.
+Government bond Debt-based investment, where money is loaned to a government in return for an agreed rate of interest.
+Governments use them to raise funds that can be spent on new projects or infrastructure, and investors can use them to get a set return paid at regular intervals.
+Appendix four: Glossary of terms Greenhouse gas emissions (GHG) The main GHGs in the Earth's atmosphere are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and ozone.
 These gases absorb and re-emit heat thereby keeping the planet's atmosphere warmer than it otherwise would be.
 Human activities, such as the burning of fossil fuels, are increasing the levels of GHGs in the atmosphere, causing global warming and climate change.
 The gases are categorised into three scopes.
 Scope 1 covers direct emissions from the reporting company's owned or controlled sources.
 Scope 2 covers indirect emissions from purchased electricity, steam energy, heating and cooling, and Scope 3 includes all other indirect emissions that occur in the company's value chain.
+Index-linked securities Securities on which the rate of interest and the capital value are linked to the rate of inflation Infrastructure Investments in 'real assets' which contain physical assets such as bridges, roads, highways, sewage systems or energy.
+Institutional Investor Group on Climate Change (IIGCC) A forum for collaboration by institutional investors on the investor implications of climate change.
+Intergovernmental Panel on Climate Change (IPCC) The United Nations intergovernmental body for assessing the science of climate change.
+The IPCC's assessment reports supported the creation of the Paris Agreement.
+Low-carbon economy An economy based on low-carbon power sources with minimal carbon emissions into the environment.
+It also implies a world where the temperature increase is contained well below 2°C or 1.5°C. Market value The best estimate of the price for which assets could be sold at a given date.